 TG be Editor: please modify the following paragraph as follows.

-The AP affiliated with an AP MLD and operating on a link shall not set an ACI value in the Preferred AC subfield in the Trigger Dependent User Info field of the User Info field of a Basic Trigger frame for a non-AP STA that is affiliated with a non-AP MLD if no TID that corresponds to this ACI is mapped to the link for the non-AP MLD by the TID-to-link mapping (see 35.3.7 (Link management)).
+The AP affiliated with an AP MLD and operating on a link shall not set an ACI value in the Preferred AC subfield in the Trigger Dependent User Info field of the User Info field of a Basic Trigger frame (#15660) that is individually addressed toa non-AP STA that is affiliated with a non-AP MLD if no TID that corresponds to this ACI is mapped in UL (#15620) to the link for the non-AP MLD by the TID-to-link mapping (see 35.3.7 (Link management)).

 35.5.2.4 UL MU CS mechanism for EHT STAs